This post may contain affiliate links. Please see our disclosure policy.

 Ingredients for peach mocktails.

-• Fresh yellow peaches – I haven’t tried frozen in this recipe yet, but fresh yellow peaches were used in recipe testing.
-I recommend going with a sweeter peach like yellow over white peaches.
+• Peaches – If using fresh peaches, I recommend going with a sweeter peach like yellow over white peaches.
 Donut peaches would also work.
+Frozen peaches will also work here and can be used any time of year.

 • Water – Both filtered water and sparkling water is used.
-You can also use club soda.
-I recommend Topo Chico as a great sparkling water for mocktails just because it is so much more fizzy than Pellegrino or some of the others.
+I recommend Topo Chico as a great sparkling water for mocktails just because of the higher carbonation.
+It pairs well with the peach syrup.

 How to Make